StrongArm® Electric Winches

 A. A self-locking winch should always be used in any situation that involves vertical lifting.
 DLB-series or B-series brake winches or a worm gear winch should be used to avoid the potential of a load free-wheeling out of control.

-A. No. The “B” suffix means that the winch comes equipped with a hand brake that must be operated manually.
+A. No. The “B” suffix at the end of a pulling winch model number means that the winch comes equipped with a hand brake that must be operated manually.
 It makes it easier to control the winch while releasing a load.
 It does not lock the load into place like a brake winch does.

 A. Gear ratio is how many handle revolutions it takes to turn a winch’s spool once.
 A gear ratio of 4:1 means that it takes four complete turns of the handle to turn the spool 360 degrees.